 Be quick to listen instead of responding.
 Give someone space to share their story.
 You might learn what it feels like to walk in someone else’s shoes.

 I’ve seen many guys write and deny they’ve been inappropriate with women.
-That’s not helping right now.
 Have you ever watched pornography?
-Have you ever looked a woman up and down?
+Have you ever inappropriately gazed at a woman up and down?
 Have you allowed other guys to share inappropriate locker room talk in your presence?
-If you have done any of these, you are a part of this culture that’s allowed men like Harvey Weinstein to thrive.

 Help create a culture of honor and respect

 I wrote a book called Black Tie that I dedicated to my daughter.
 It’s kind of my manifesto of how a man can find his identity and how women should be treated.
-Before everyone was shocked by Harvey Weinstein’s history I wrote because of this culture, “women are vulnerable to evil and that evil often comes through men.”
+Before everyone was shocked by Harvey Weinstein’s sexual abuse history, I wrote, “women are vulnerable to evil and that evil often comes through men.”

 I believe the hope and the cure for this cultural disease can start in the hearts of men.
 How can each of us change the environment of a party, an office, or a home?